 |Aus release schedule|

 Genre classifications are determined by the record companies in their catalogue updates.
 There was a significant number of items with no genre allocations as we did not receive any.
-They amounted to 56.9% of the total releases & 34.2% of the tracks.
-They were added to the “rock, pop, dance” genre as in previous years.
+They amounted to 54.9% of the total releases & 35.7% of the total tracks.
+Those numbers are very close to last year’s ratios.
+They were added to the “rock,pop,dance” genre as in previous years.